Fragtality/PilotsDeck/RM.md

 <br/><br/><br/>
 ## 2 - Action Configuration
 Since the Plugin is very flexible, there is a "little" Learning Curve 😳 In this Chapter you'll find:
-- The Options and Behavior common to all Actions.
+- The Options and Behavior [common](#21---common-syntax-options-and-behavior) to all Actions.
-- How Commands & Variables are defined and configured.
+- How [Commands & Variables](#22---defining-commands--variables) are defined and configured.
-- How each Plugin Action can be configured and customized.
+- How each [individual Action](#23---customizing-actions) can be configured and customized.

 <br/>